How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master equations

 Here, we resolve these issues by addressing the following questions: \phantomsection \begin{enumerate} {\textbf{Q\arabic{enumi}}:} \item What is the mechanism of accuracy improvement in the SC-GQME? \item What is the role of self-consistency in the SC-GQME? \item How can one reliably improve SC dynamics with and without the SC-GQME? \end{enumerate} In particular, we leverage a short-time expansion analysis to demonstrate that improved accuracy arises from \textit{exact} time derivatives on the initial condition that delay the onset of error arising from the SC approximation.
 This enables us to show that simple numerical integration of these time derivatives yields improved accuracy, even in the absence of the GQME.
-However, we find that, while offering greater short-time accuracy, these time-derivatives can become inaccurate, even unphysical, at long times in challenging parameter regimes.
+However, we find that, while offering greater short-time accuracy, these time derivatives can become inaccurate, even unphysical, at long times in challenging parameter regimes.
 Returning to the SC-GQME, our analysis shows that the self-consistent structure of the SC-GQME is not strictly necessary to improve the accuracy of SC dynamics.
 Instead, we establish that it can help ensure sum rules, such as population conservation in the calculated nonequilibrium averages of reduced density matrices.
 By understanding static sampling errors in SC correlation functions, we show that one can impose the same conservation laws with a predictable uniform shift of the time derivatives.
-Noting, then, that SC-GQMEs are most beneficial when they exhibit short-lived kernels that capitalize on short-time accuracy while circumventing long-time instability of exact time derivatives, we propose a new, unambiguous protocol to truncate the memory kernel, even in challenging parameter regimes where previous protocols had failed.
-With this protocol, the resulting SC-GQME dynamics are more accurate than the direct SC approximation.
-Importantly, this metric is self-contained and only requires access to the SC dynamics used to construct the SC-GQME kernel.
+Noting, then, that SC-GQMEs are most beneficial when they exhibit short-lived kernels that capitalize on short-time accuracy while circumventing long-time instability of exact time derivative-rotated initial conditions, we propose a new, unambiguous protocol to truncate the memory kernel, even in challenging parameter regimes where previous protocols had failed.
+Our kernel truncation metric is self-contained and only requires access to the SC dynamics used to construct the SC-GQME kernel.
+Importantly, our protocol is compatible with advances in sampling initial conditions for atomistic systems\cite{shi2003semiclassicala, poulsen2003practical, liu2009simple, montoya2017path, bose2019coherent, ple2019sampling}, and may be expected to allow for physically meaningful and accurate dynamics that surpass those of SC methods alone.
+We observe that, with this protocol, the resulting SC-GQME dynamics are \textit{always} as accurate or more than the direct SC approximation.